mauriciogtec/mauriciogtec.github.io/index.md

 Prior to my Ph.D., I worked as a data scientist in industry, where I developed expertise and passion for building and deploying AI systems for real-world applications.

-Looking forward, I am excited to pursue new opportunities in agent-based AI, autonomous systems, and the intersection of AI and robotics.
-I welcome discussions about potential collaborations, research opportunities, and career prospects in these domains.
+***I am excited to pursue new opportunities in agentic AI, RL, autonomous systems, LLMs, GenAI, and robotics.
+Please feel free to reach out with potential collaborations and career prospects in these domains.***

 <!--
 ## Research